 Meeting minutes should be created and documented during each of your organizations' meetings.
-In order to allow members and anyone interested in joining your group to see what projects you are working on, you are required to post these under Documents, located on top menu bar within your organization.
+In order to allow members and anyone interested in joining your group to see what projects you are working on, you are required to post these under Documents, located on the left menu bar within your organization.

-Can we create an application for membership using Presence?
+Can we create an application for membership using Trailblazers?

 Yes.
-Presence allows you customize your membership application or any other forms your organization requires.
-Just click on Forms and start creating your form.
+Trailblazers allows you customize your membership application or any other forms your organization requires.
+Just click on Forms and then Manage Forms.